 Creating a Private Subnet

-In this Lab Step you will create a private subnet.
-A common use for a private subnet is to configure resources for a back-end tier, such as database servers that should not be accessible from the internet.
-However, you may eventually want these back-end database servers to access the internet (for OS updates), or be accessed by administrators via a bastion host.
+In this lab step, you will create a private subnet.
+A common use case for private subnets is to configure resources for a back-end tier, such as database servers that should not be accessible from the internet.
+However, you may eventually want these back-end database servers to access the internet for operating system updates or to be accessible by administrators via a bastion host.

 3. Click Subnets in the left navigation pane.
 The Subnets page lists previously created subnets.

-4. Click Create Subnet.
-In the Create Subnet dialog box, specify the following details:
+4. Click Create Subnet and specify the following details:

-- VPC: Select the cloudacademy-labs VPC from the drop-down menu
+- VPC ID: Select the cloudacademy-labs VPC from the drop-down menu

 - Availability Zone: Select us-west-2a